 - A. The current list of standards to be used in the design of new subdivision streets or street improvements are as follows: - 1.
 Construction and Material Specifications by State of Ohio Department of Transportation (latest edition); - 2.
-Construction Standards of Allen County; - B. Preparation and approval of plans and specifications: - 1.
+Construction Standards of Allen County: - B. Preparation and approval of plans and specifications: - 1.
 A developer through his Engineer shall have the right to select the type of pavement to be constructed in his subdivision as follows: - a.
-Portland Cement Concrete; - b.
-Asphalt Concrete Pavement; and, - c.
-Composite Pavement Design. - 2.
+Portland Cement Concrete; and, - b.
+Asphalt Concrete Pavement on aggregate base or screened recycled asphalt pavement. - 2.
 Plans and specifications must be prepared by an Ohio Registered Professional Engineer with adherence to the current standards. - 3.
 Plans must be submitted for approval to the County Engineer.
 If unusual conditions exist, actual requirements should be predetermined by a preliminary review with the County Engineer.